-Our annual advisory vote on executive compensation ("Say on Pay") has received an average of 93% support over the last six years.
-Last year, our Say on Pay received 85% support.
+Our annual advisory vote on executive compensation ("Say on Pay") received 97% support last year, and has received an average of 92% support over the last five years.

-Our investor outreach effort, as described under "Shareholder Engagement" on page 19, continued to evolve and develop last year.
-We increased the number of shareholders and percentage of shares covered by our outreach in late 2018 to 59% of our shares outstanding.
-While not all of these investors felt that a discussion on our governance and compensation program was necessary, through our discussions we heard the following general themes:
+Our investor outreach effort, as described under "Corporate Governance and Related Matters - Shareholder Engagement", continued to evolve and develop last year.
+We increased the number of shareholders and percentage of shares covered by our outreach in late 2019, contacting shareholders representing nearly 70% of ITT's outstanding shares and engaging with shareholders representing over 40% of such shares.
+While not all of these investors felt that a discussion on our governance, compensation and sustainability practices was necessary, we still had discussions with 16 institutions that represented over 40% of our total outstanding shares.
+During our discussions we heard the following general themes: